AbhijeetSalunkhe/AGM-MEAN-TEST/README.md

 **Requirements**:

 - Implement a real-time notification system using WebSockets or another real-time technology.
-- When an event is 10 minutes away from starting, a notification should appear in the ReactJS application.
+- When an event is 10 minutes away from starting, a notification should appear in the frontend application.

 #### Bonus:

 - Add the ability to mark events as "completed" or "cancelled" and reflect this status both in the API and UI.
 - Implement authentication and allow users to only manage their own events.
 - Write end-to-end tests to validate the entire functionality.